Skip to main content

 • Troubleshoot common issues

-• Understand when to use basic steps vs. assistant steps
+• Understand when to use basic steps vs. agent steps

 By the end of this tutorial, you'll have built a working content research flow that can gather information on any topic, analyze the findings, and produce a structured summary.